Kotlin/KEEP/proposals/function-delegate.md

 }
 ```

 The problem with this alternative is when we are using recurrence (because property is not defined yet).
-Also there is probem with interfaces, because we would have to replace functions with properties with function types:
+Also there is problem with interfaces, because we would have to replace functions with properties with function types:

 ```
 interface MainView {